bcgov/platform-services-wordpress/README.md

 ## Vendor Info

-The code snippets included in this repository were used in a WordPress v5.9.1 instance provided by the [GDX Digital Engagement Solutions team](https://dir.gov.bc.ca/gtds.cgi?show=Branch&organizationCode=CITZ&organizationalUnitCode=GDX%2dDES) using their "Bcgov Engagement" theme v1.1.2.
+The code snippets included in this repository were used in a WordPress multi-site instance provided by the [GDX Digital Engagement Solutions team](https://dir.gov.bc.ca/gtds.cgi?show=Branch&organizationCode=CITZ&organizationalUnitCode=GDX%2dDES) using their "Bcgov Engagement" theme.

 ## Repo Overview